-After the evaluation, the speech-language pathologist will give you information regarding your child’s speech and language abilities.
-We may provide medical, educational, and community resources to meet your child’s needs and ideas for home practice.
-If therapy is recommended, goals will be discussed.
-A report will be available in MyCHOP.
+After the evaluation, the speech-language pathologist (SLP) will give you information about your child’s speech and language abilities.
+The SLP will provide medical, educational, and community resources based on your child’s needs.
+They will also share ideas for home practice.
+If the SLP recommends therapy, they will discuss therapy goals.
+A report will be available within two weeks after the appointment in MyCHOP.

-If short-term speech-language therapy is recommended at CHOP, there may be a wait period between the initial evaluation and the start of weekly therapy services.
-This depends on the demand at each location.
-We appreciate your patience as we want to provide the highest quality of care.
+In some cases, the evaluating SLP will recommend short-term outpatient speech-language therapy.
+There may be a waiting period between the initial evaluation and the start of weekly therapy.
+This depends on the demand at each site.
+We appreciate your patience as we want to provide our families with the highest quality of care.

-Speech therapy activities are tailored to your child’s age, developmental level, interests, and needs.
-Additional activities for home practice are provided by your clinician.
+Your SLP will tailor therapy activities to your child’s age, developmental level, interests, and needs.
+They will also give you activities for home practice.
 The family is required to participate in the therapy process for the best possible outcomes.

 We are committed to creating an inclusive therapeutic environment.
 We strive to use pictures and materials that reflect the world we live in and the families we serve.
-We encourage you to share cultural considerations about which your clinician may not be aware to ensure your child's identity and culture is reflected in therapy materials used with them.
+We encourage you to share cultural considerations with your SLP to ensure your child's identity and culture are reflected in therapy materials.

-Coverage for your child’s speech and language evaluation or treatment is dependent upon your specific insurance plan’s coverage and benefits.
-It is essential that you call your insurance carrier to determine if anything is needed prior to the evaluation or to begin speech therapy.
+Coverage for your child’s speech-language evaluation or therapy is dependent upon your specific insurance plan.
+You must call your insurance carrier to determine if anything is needed before the evaluation or therapy.
 Your insurance plan may require:

-- a referral, a prescription, a co-pay, a deductible, co-insurance, and /or pre-certification for a certain number of visits each year or for a specific period of time
+- a referral, prescription, co-pay, deductible, co-insurance, and /or pre-certification for a certain number of visits each calendar or contract year.

-- coverage to be “diagnosis driven,” which means that the evaluation may or may not be covered depending on your child’s diagnosis (e.g., language delay, articulation disorder, stuttering, etc.)
+- coverage to be “diagnosis driven.”
+This means that coverage for the evaluation will depend on your child’s diagnosis (e.g., language delay, articulation disorder, stuttering, etc.).

-If CHOP speech therapy is recommended after the evaluation, our Financial Clearance team will verify your insurance and obtain pre-authorization if necessary.
-It is also recommended that you contact your insurance company and specifically ask about any plan exclusions related to speech therapy or certain diagnosis codes (provided by your therapist after the evaluation).
-You may be required to make a payment at the time of your visit.
+If the evaluating SLP recommends therapy at CHOP, our Financial Clearance team will verify your insurance.
+The team will also get pre-authorization if necessary.
+Additionally, we recommend that you ask your insurance company about any plan exclusions related to speech-language therapy or certain diagnosis codes (provided by the SLP after the evaluation).
+Co-pays will be collected at the visit.
+Learn more about billing and insurance.

-All patients coming for speech therapy are required to have a prescription, even if their insurance does not require it.
-This prescription comes from your child’s pediatrician and must say, “Speech and language evaluate and treat.”
-Most prescriptions are now electronic, but some pediatricians may still write prescriptions on paper.
-The prescription can be faxed to 215-590-5461.
+CHOP requires all patients coming for speech-language therapy to have a prescription.
+The prescription comes from your child’s pediatrician.
+It must say, “Speech and language evaluate and treat.”
+The prescription can be submitted electronically or faxed to 215-590-5461.